saksham21-code/Social-Media_Database/README.md

 # Social-Media_Database

-Implemented a database for a simplified social media platform that stores user profiles, posts, comments, and friend connections.
-This project ensures efficient data storage and retrieval, facilitating seamless user interactions and content sharing on the platform.
+This project contains the schema for a simplified social media platform database using PostgreSQL.

 ## Database Schema